portal-labs-infrastructure/remote-mcp-server-registry/README.md

 - More advanced filtering and sorting of servers.
 - Schema validation for `mcp-servers.json` submissions (e.g., via GitHub Actions).
-- Displaying icons for servers if `icon_url` is provided.
-- Caching of reachability statuses.

 ## License